Yudas1337/.Xresources/README.md

 # My Desktop Assets
-This is my desktop assets from elementary os
+This is my desktop assets from elementary os and manjaro openbox

 # Requirements must be installed
 * DE       : xfce